franzbischoff/false.alarm/.github/gitpod-Instructions.md

 -  **R: test units**: This checks if the basic functions are working as supposed.
 If all runs without errors, it is properly working.
 You can run the tests individually using the Testing view on the left bar (an Erlenmeyer tube).
 -  **R: targets**: Run the targets pipeline in the background, using a summary report.

-> Obs: **R: ASAN/USBAN** was used only for sanity check, not available in the project.
+> Obs: **R: ASAN/USBAN** was used only for a sanity check, not available in the project.